 There are a number of standing and routine items included for review on each Board agenda.
 These include the Chief Executive's trading update, a health and safety report, operations reports, financial reports, governance and investor relations updates.
-In addition, key areas put to the Board for consideration and review included:
+In addition, key areas put to the Board for consideration and review this financial year included:

-- > approval of annual and half-year report and financial statements;
+- ) approval of annual and half-year report and financial statements;

-- dividend strategy;
+- dividend strategy:

 - > review and approval of budget;

-- > review against strategy;
+- > strategy review and its implementation:

-- > implementation of strategy;
+- > clean energy strategy;

-- > going concern and cash flow;
+- ) going concern and cash flow;

 - > material customer proposals;

 - > consideration of banking arrangements;

-- investor relations;
+- ) investor relations;

-- acquisitions and integration;
+- ) acquisitions and integration;

-- > review of corporate governance and Group policies;

-- > review of AGM business:

-- > outcomes from the Board evaluation process; and
+- > board succession planning; and

-- > briefings and review of conflicts of interest.
+- > review of corporate structure.